sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_03.rst

 of them got the question right, we would probably be forced to concede that the data are quite consistent with the null hypothesis.
-On the other hand, if *X* = 99 of our participants got the question right then we would feel pretty confident that the null hypothesit is wrong.
+On the other hand, if *X* = 99 of our participants got the question right then we would feel pretty confident that the null hypothesis is wrong.
 Similarly, if only *X* = 3 people got the answer right we would be similarly confident that the null was wrong.
 Let us be a little more technical about this.
 We have a quantity *X* that we can calculate by looking at our data.
-After looking at the value of *X* we make a decision about whether to believe that the null hypothesit is correct, or to reject the null hypothesis in favour of the alternative.
+After looking at the value of *X* we make a decision about whether to believe that the null hypothesis is correct, or to reject the null hypothesis in favour of the alternative.
 The name for this thing that we calculate to guide our choices is a **test statistic**.